EV vs ICE Maintenance Costs: What Fleets Save in 2026

 - Electric vehicles require less maintenance than gas powered vehicles across every commercial vehicle class

-- Lower scheduled maintenance costs come from fewer moving parts, no oil changes, longer-lasting brake pads, and reduced regular maintenance overall
+- Lower scheduled maintenance costs come from fewer moving parts, no oil changes, longer-lasting brake pads, and the elimination of common maintenance tasks that gas cars require

-- EV maintenance costs are partially offset by higher tire wear and the need for battery system checks, thermal management, and HVAC maintenance
+- EV maintenance costs are partially offset by higher tire wear (up to 20% more) and insurance costs (up to 12% higher)

-- High voltage batteries in modern EVs are designed for longevity, with warranties of 8 to 10 years and real-world lifespans that regularly exceed 15 years
+- Modern EV batteries are designed for longevity, with warranties of 8 to 10 years and real-world lifespans that regularly exceed 15 years

 For a deeper look at EV battery technology, see Everything You Need to Know About Electric Vehicle Batteries.